 While MGAs are often associated with underwriting and policy creation, they also play a role in the claims process.
 Depending on the specific authority granted by the insurance carrier, an MGA may handle claims processing, including:

-This ability to manage claims helps streamline the process for agents and policyholders, reducing delays and improving customer satisfaction.
+This claim management ability helps streamline the process for agents and policyholders, reducing delays and improving customer satisfaction.

 MGAs are heavily regulated to ensure that they operate within legal and ethical boundaries.
 The regulatory oversight typically involves: